Why Join a Club?

 Teens who stay connected to a Club as they get older seem better able to resist engaging in high-risk behaviors, such as drinking alcohol and smoking marijuana, than their peers nationally.

-Each year, 1 out of 6 students fails to graduate from high school on time.
+3.5 million 18-to-24-year-olds are not in school, not working and have no degree beyond high school.
+Additionally, the average recovery time from pandemic-related math and reading loss is five years for middle school students and three years for elementary school students.
+Students starting their second year of pandemic-impacted learning were an average of four months behind in math and three months behind in reading.
 Ensuring that every Club member graduates from high school on time with a solid plan for their future is of the highest priority for BGCA.
 Boys & Girls Clubs offer homework help, tutoring, educational enrichment and college preparation programs designed to support young people’s academic achievement.

 Throughout more than a century of existence, Boys & Girls Clubs have worked to foster young people’s integrity and good character, their ability to make positive life choices, their belief that they can bring about positive change in their communities, and their compassion and willingness to serve others.